pavelkimldn/Pavel_Portfolio/README.md

 # Pavel's Portfolio

-###
-#### Please find my some of the projects I have completed below.
-To access the more detailed description and code please press on the title link, which will take you to the corresponding GitHub repo.
+#### Below are some of the projects I have developed.
+For detailed descriptions, reports, and access to the code, please click on the project titles, which will direct you to the respective GitHub repositories.repo.

 **[Project 1: Predicting Luxury Watch Prices with an MLP model](https://github.com/pavelkimldn/Luxury_Watches_MLP)**

 - Compare K-Nearest Neighbors (KNN) and Support Vector Machine (SVM) models for AAPL closing price prediction.
 - Preprocess data: Select features, split dataset, and scale features.
 - Train models: KNN with 5 neighbors, SVM with linear kernel.